OlegKomissarov/endpoint/README.md

  - Add other useful metrics.
  - Test receiving data on compliance with specified parameters.
  - Add querying by more precise time frame using hours and minutes.
+ - Move all messages like "App listening on port" or "Not found" to config file.